thredup/customer-ios/README.md

 #### Custom language

-By default, Kustomer SDK use mobile preffered language.
-If you want to use different language, you can override language as well.
-If mobile preffered language or override language is not supported in SDK, SDK will use second preffered language. <br>
+By default, SDK use mobile preffered langugage.
+If you want to use different language, you can override language as well. <br>
 To do that:
 ```objective-c
 // Set Custom Language